tongzhou80/LLParser/README.md

       - Exposes an interface to the pass framework to build functions or instructions
     - SysDict
       - System dictionary.
 Provides thread-safe interfaces such as filename(), module()

+- ir/
+    - Shadow
+      - Implements the string-oriented model.
+All properties of a Value object are stored as key-value pair in a hash map field of Shadow
+    - Value: Shadow
+      - All IR objects inherit from it.
+Defines fundamental properties of an IR object such as `name`

 - peropheral/
     - SysArgs